 Tennessee | East Tennessee State University Tennessee State University University of Tennessee University of Memphis Vanderbilt University |

-Abilene Christian University Baylor University Hardin-Simmons University Lamar University Our Lady of the Lake University Stephen F. Austin State University Texas A&M University, Kingsville Texas Christian University Texas State University Texas Tech University Texas Women’s University The University of Texas Rio Grande Valley University of Houston University of North Texas University of St. Augustine for Health Sciences University of Texas at Dallas University of Texas Health San Antonio University of Texas, Austin University of Texas, El Paso West Texas A&M University | |
+Abilene Christian University Baylor University Hardin-Simmons University Lamar University Our Lady of the Lake University Stephen F. Austin State University Texas A&M University, Kingsville Texas Christian University Texas State University Texas Tech University Texas Women’s University The University of Texas, Rio Grande Valley University of Houston University of North Texas University of St. Augustine for Health Sciences University of Texas at Dallas University of Texas Health, San Antonio University of Texas, Austin University of Texas, El Paso West Texas A&M University | |

 Utah | Brigham Young University Rocky Mountain University of Health Professions University of Utah Utah State University |